 - Prior to participating in Dual Enrollment, as part of the application process, the student and student’s parent/guardian must complete the Student Participation Agreement (SPA).

-- For 9th grade students or 10th grade students who have not met the Zell Miller requirements, they must complete a Parental Financial Responsibility Form.
+- 10th grade students who have not met the Zell Miller requirements must complete a Parental Financial Responsibility Form.

 - High school academic GPA of 3.0 or higher